Rolias/KMeter-macOS/README.md

 6. Double click it again in that panel to put it in a floating window.
 7. Position that floating window just to the left of your main Reaper window.
 8. Now save a new project template because you're going to want this meter to open every time you start a new project.
 Trust me.

+### Older versions of OSX
+In the latest version I set XCode to delpoy the VST and AU versions for 10.4 (or later) and the standalone version of 10.5 (or later).
+The problem with this is I don't actually have SDKs for 10.4 and 10.5.
+If I did and I set the base SDK I assume I would get compiler or linker errors if I tried to use an API from a more recent OS release.
+It's not just the code in the meter that is of concern if the FFT library or the JUCE library uses anything later than the OS you are running on, the meter simply won't work.
+I don't believe there is anything I can do about that.
+If you have any luck or trouble running the standalone or plug-in versions on pre OSX10.11 let me know.

 ### Want to Know More?
 Read the K-Meter.pdf manual.